 Originally it was the chapel of the Doge himself and has been the city's cathedral only since 1807.
 The original church was built next to the Doge's Palace in 828 C.E.
 Over the centuries it grew to a profusion of domes and over 8,000 sq. meters in size, with world-famous mosaics.
 As it stands, today, it was founded in the 9th century to house St Mark’s remains.
 According to Wikipedia, Venetian merchants smuggled his body out of Egypt in a barrel of pork fat.

 After enjoying the morning sun, we meandered to the water’s edge and noted the gondolas were parked with very few folks enjoying a ride on this cold, clear day.
 After exploring the area, we returned to the piazza and walked, window shopping.
 Di bought me a beautiful Italian-made, cashmere scarf and we decided to warm up with a hot beverage.

 Afterward, we walked the back streets and enjoyed shop windows.
-It was there I spotted a typewriter in Tiffany’s window with turquoise keys.
+It was there I spotted a typewriter in Tiffany’s window with gemstone keys.
 During our walk, we found a small pizzeria and enjoyed a slice of pizza and coffee.

 We returned to the hotel.
 On the water bus, a pre-school age child sat across from us, facing us.
 We thought it was a girl because of his beautiful head of dark curls.
 Wrong!
 It was a little boy and he was decorated in chocolate gelato.
 During the ride, he fell asleep.